 The New Jersey Economic Development Authority runs a program that helps small businesses prepare to apply for surety bonds.

 Small contractors who require surety bonds to perform on construction or service contracts, can apply to the U.S. Small Business Administration (SBA) for bonding under the Surety Bond Guaranty program.
 The SBA can guarantee surety bonds on contracts up to $2,000,000.
 The fee charged by the SBA for the guaranty is $6 per $1,000 of the contract amount.

 Stay in the Know on Existing Contracts

 Notice of Awards

-NJ Division of Purchase and Property publishes a list of vendor awards that have contracted to provide products and services to the State of New Jersey.
+NJ Division of Purchase and Property publishes a list of vendor awards that shows which companies have contracted to provide products and services to the State of New Jersey.

 Looking to Identify Existing Construction Contractors